-- Member College Health Psychology (MCHP)
+- Fellow College Health Psychology (FCHP)

-- Member College Clinical Psychology (MCLP)
+- Fellow College Clinical Psychology (FCLP)

 Narelle has been a Psychologist in Queensland since 1995 and is currently endorsed as a Clinical and Health Psychologist.
 She has been actively involved in her profession, not only as a clinician, but also within various professional boards and organisations.
 She is a 2015 Churchill Fellow Recipient, investigating the risks and implications of Cross Border surrogacy for Australians.
 For eight years she served as member of the Psychology Board of Australia and has practiced in government and non-government settings, in the areas of mental health, women’s health, fertility, paediatric services, relationships counselling, physical health and disability.
 She currently operates a private psychology practice with a focus on women’s mental health.
 A key aspect of her practice is the provision of counselling to individuals and couples either contemplating or undertaking assisted reproductive treatment.